 NOTES, DIARIES, ETC

-Do not plan to use any notes, diaries, or any other documents to assist you during your testimony unless you have reviewed them with me.
-If you refer to notes, etc., during your testimony, the other lawyer will have the right to examine those documents.
+Please do not plan to use any notes, diaries, or any other documents to assist you during your testimony unless you have reviewed them with me.
+If you refer to notes, etc., the other lawyer will have the right to examine those documents during your testimony.
 Use of notes to refresh your memory or any other such documents will allow the other side to examine them.

 QUESTIONS ABOUT DOCUMENTS

-If information is in a document which you need to see in order to testify truthfully and accurately, ask the other lawyer to provide you with a copy of that document, if you know that he has it.
-When confronted with documents, examine them carefully.
-If you haven’t seen a particular document before or did not prepare it, don’t try to guess what it means, and don’t vouch for its accuracy.
+If information is in a document you need to see to testify truthfully and accurately, ask the other lawyer to provide you with a copy of that document if you know that he has it.
+When confronted with documents, scrutinize them.
+If you hadn’t seen a particular document before or did not prepare it, don’t try to guess what it means and don’t vouch for its accuracy.

 If at any time during your testimony at hearing or at trial, you realize you have made a mistake, correct your answer as soon as you recognize you have made an error.

 Do not let the other attorney put words in your mouth.
 If it is necessary, restate or rephrase in your own words the attorney’s question.
 Pay particular attention to introductory clauses preceding questions.
-Do not accept the other attorney’s summary of your testimony unless it is completely accurate.
+Please do not accept the other attorney’s summary of your testimony unless it is completely accurate.